 The Pan family will exchange them with their clan and friends, comparing their versions with others to see who made the best.
 “Can you differentiate the filling?”
 Mr. Pan asked.
 “That is the mark of a good zòngzi!”
 Below are the Pan family's dumplings:

-There will be incense lit at the altar and prayers said.
-Though we got to eat zòngzi fresh from the 20-quart pots of boiling water, the Pans sent us home with a few so that we could savor them the next day, when they’ve aged a bit and taste better.
 Yesterday, my husband warmed one in the microwave oven and we tore into it for lunch.
 I like to sprinkle a little sugar on mine, a practice related to Vietnamese sticky rice cakes called banh trung.
 It was marvelous on its own and in my opinion a nice savory sweet contrast with the sugar.
 Now that I know how to wrap them, I’m ready to make my own in 2010!

 Additional information: